-The existing settlement pattern of Area "C" is reflective of its history with development concentrated along the coastline and Highway 101.
-The developed areas have good access to the backcountry along forest service roads such as Duck Lake Road, Weldwood Road, Goat Lake Main Line and Stillwater Road.

-There are several rural residential lots in Saint Vincent Bay, and tenured recreational float homes along the foreshore of Lois Lake.
-The main roads in Area "C" and many of the recreational trails in the backcountry follow old railroad beds.
+The developed areas have good access to the backcountry along forest service roads such as Duck Lake Road, Haslam Road and Inland Lake Road.
+There are several rural residential lots and tenured recreational float homes along the foreshore of Powell Lake.
+The main roads in Area "B" and many of the recreational trails in the backcountry follow old railroad beds particularly in the Duck Lake Protected Area.

-There is a mix of commercial businesses located along Highway 101 at Gela Road, Black Point Road and Lang Bay Road as well as small-scale commercial and industrial enterprises dispersed throughout the settled portions of the planning area.
-Black Point and Lang Bay are the two main neighbourhood commercial areas within the planning area.

-Residents of Area "C" get most of their goods and services and much of their employment from within the City of Powell River.
+There is a mix of commercial and light industrial businesses located along Highway 101 just south from the City as well as several small-scale commercial and industrial enterprises dispersed throughout the settled portions of the planning area.
+There is no commercial centre within the planning area.
+Residents of Area "B" get most of their goods and services and much of their employment from within the City of Powell River.